mbeddr/mps-platform-docs/src/doc/docs/about/editing_this_guide.md

   - &#36; is `&#36;` because it collides with inline Latex blocks.

+Trees can be created with the terminal command `tree`.
+It supports the `-I` parameter for excluding folders.

 ## Extensions

 Besides the Material extensions, the project used the following [Pymdown](https://facelessuser.github.io/pymdown-extensions/) extensions: